ibmdb/go_ibm_db/README.md

 go install github.com/ibmdb/go_ibm_db/installer@latest
 go install github.com/ibmdb/go_ibm_db/installer@v0.4.2

-If you already have a cli driver available in your system, add the path of the same to your Path windows environment variable
+If you already have a clidriver available in your system, add the path of the same to your Path windows environment variable
 Example: Path = C:\Program Files\IBM\IBM DATA SERVER DRIVER\bin